Apollo vs ZoomInfo vs Artisan AI Prospecting Automation Comparison 2026

 | Enterprise intent data and massive database | ZoomInfo | Custom enterprise | 100+ |

-Apollo's win condition is control plus affordability.
+Apollo's advantage is control plus affordability.
 Agencies comfortable building email sequences, managing A/B tests, and iterating copy get professional-grade tooling at accessible price points.
-The $79/user/month Professional tier provides AI assistance without removing the human operator from decision-making.
+The $79/seat/month Professional tier provides AI assistance without removing the human operator from decision-making.

-Artisan's win condition is autonomous execution.
-Teams willing to pay SDR-replacement pricing ($3,000/year (Intern annual) (Intern annual) approaches junior SDR salary) for a platform that handles technical details — email warmup, domain rotation, deliverability monitoring — without daily management.
-The risk is the binary outcome: when it works, it replaces human effort; when it fails, the black-box autonomy makes debugging difficult.
+Artisan's advantage is autonomous execution.
+Teams willing to pay SDR-replacement pricing ($3,000/year (Intern, billed annually)) for a platform that handles technical details — email warmup, domain rotation, deliverability monitoring — without daily management.
+The risk is the binary outcome: when it works, it replaces human effort; when it underperforms, the black-box autonomy makes debugging difficult.

 What's the Setup Timeline from Zero to First Campaign?